-On the comparison of the behaviour of the different clients with the crawler, we can observe several differences.
-First we compare the average number of connections and disconnections for each one of the clients, as shown in Figure~\ref{fig:AverageOfConnectionsPerClientType} and ~\ref{fig:AverageOfDisconnectionsPerClientType}.
+On the behavior comparison of the different clients with the crawler, we can observe several differences.
+First, we compare the average number of connections and disconnections for each one of the clients, as shown in Figures \ref{fig:AverageOfConnectionsPerClientType} and \ref{fig:AverageOfDisconnectionsPerClientType}.
 Please note that the tool was not launched, prioritizing the quality of the connections.
 It was prioritizing a larger number of connections from the Peerstore nodes.
 We can appreciate how the client distributions get mirrored in the number of dialed connections and disconnections in the figures.
 Prysm is the client type with a higher average in the perceived dialing events from those identified peers of the same client, followed by Lighthouse, Teku, Nimbus, and Lodestar in that order.

-The unexpected number of dialing events seen from Prysm nodes, brings up again the different peering strategies adopted by the clients while implementing the GossipSub protocol.
-Among the possible strategies, Prysm seems to have the most rigid one, dismissing connections that goes beyond the selected peer-limit.
-Nonetheless, for the same reasons Prysm nodes also tend to not disconnect often, making those connections more stable, hence the lower number of connections attempts.

-Teku, on the other hand, implements one of the most flexible peering strategies, allowing for a large number of connections but also dropping connections relatively often.
-This leads, to many re-connection attempts and therefore we observe this high number of connection events.
-Shortly after the main net launched, Prysm has tried to remove the previously mentioned limitation by adding a range buffer for incoming connections.
-Therefore, it is expected that new Prysm nodes joining the network or old nodes with the recent Prism client version could show more flexibility in their peering strategy.

-However, number of connections does not equate to connected time, because clients could attempt multiple connections while still disconnecting shortly after the connection has been established.
-Therefore, we keep track of both connections and disconnections which allows us to have accurate total and average connection times.
-Thus, we plot in Figure~\ref{fig:AverageOfConnectedTimePerClientType} the average amount of time (in minutes), that each type of client was connected to the Armiarma network monitoring tool.
-As we can see, the results between Teku and Prysm reverse, Teku with a high number of connections, spends little amount of time connected to our tool, while on the other hand Prysm with a low number of connection does remain long periods of time connected to the tool.
-As mentioned above, this reflects once again the different peering strategies of the clients.
-Meanwhile, Lighthouse, Nimbus and the unclassified peers follow similar proportions between connections and time connected.
+However, the number of connections does not equate to connected time because clients could attempt multiple connections while still disconnecting shortly after the connection has been established.
+Therefore, we keep track of both connections and disconnections, allowing us to have accurate total and average connection times.
+Thus, we plot in Figure~\ref{fig:AverageOfConnectedTimePerClientType} the average amount of time (in minutes) that each type of client was connected to our network monitoring tool.